 A lady standing on the side of the road will ask for a lift.
 You’ll see her wearing a white dress with her face blurry.
 You’ll speed up your car in the hope to escape.
 But guess what?
 That lady will run comfortably along with your car.
 Impossible to believe right?
 Delhi cantonment road is a really terrifying place for those have seen this eerie ghost lady.
 Some people claim that the lady probably died in a car accident on that road or maybe she was a hitchhiker.
 More than that, everyone on that particular road is strictly advised to not stop the vehicle if someone asks for a lift.

 2. Lothian Cemetery

-A mere 5 minute walk from Kashmere Gate in Delhi is one such graveyard called Lothian Cemetery.
+A mere 5-minute walk from Kashmere Gate in Delhi is one such graveyard called Lothian Cemetery.
 It’s believed to be one of the most haunted cemeteries in Delhi.
-Official records state that this cemetery was built by the British in year 1808 which makes it around 200 years old.
+Official records state that this cemetery was built by the British in the year 1808 which makes it around 200 years old.
 It’s believed that it was a Muslim burial ground but was snatched by the British in order to show their supremacy.

 There are main three stories that are believed to be true regarding this place.

 The First story is of a British lover, Sir Nicholas, who fell in love with an Indian girl but when he was informed that she’s already married, he committed suicide.
 It’s believed that his ghost haunts the cemetery where he still calls out the name of his beloved.
 Some people say that he walks there every night holding his own head in his hands.
-How did his entire head come off if he shot himself is beyond my understanding.
+How did his entire head come off if he shot himself is beyond our understanding.